Da-Fecto/InputfieldSourceCode/readme.md

 # NOTE

 This module used to use zeroclipboard-2.2.0.
 GitHub found a potential security vulnerabilities in this dependency.
 I removed zeroclipboard-2.2.0. from my pakage.
-To make this pakage work again please use a [zeroclipboard](https://github.com/zeroclipboard/zeroclipboard) pakage without this vulnerability.
+To make this pakage work again please use an other [zeroclipboard](https://github.com/zeroclipboard/zeroclipboard) pakage.

 # Inputfield Page Source